The $n$-fold reduced bar construction: The two-fold monoidal categories

 Let $Mon_n(Cat)$ be the 2-category whose 0-cells are the $n$-fold monoidal categories, 1-cells are the $n$-fold monoidal functors, and 2-cells are the $n$-\emph{fold monoidal transformations}, i.e.,\ monoidal transformations with respect to all $n$ structures.
 The monoidal structure of $Mon_n(Cat)$ is again given by 2-products.

 {\sc Definition.} An $(n+1)$\emph{-fold monoidal} category is a pseudomonoid in $Mon_n(Cat)$.

 By this inductive definition, it is clear that an $n$-fold monoidal category satisfies the assumptions given above, which we may take as an unfolded form of this definition.
-As in the case of two-fold and three-fold monoidal categories, we are only interested in $n$\emph{-fold strict monoidal} categories, i.e.,\ when the structures $\langle{\cal M},\otm_1, I_1\rangle$,$\ldots$,$\langle{\cal M},\otm_n, I_n\rangle$ are strict monoidal.
+As in the case of two-fold and three-fold monoidal categories, we are only interested in $n$\emph{-fold strict monoidal} categories, i.e.,\ when the structures ${\cal M}_1,\ldots,{\cal M}_n$ are strict monoidal.

-It is easy to verify that every $n$-fold monoidal category in the sense of \cite{BFSV} is an $n$-fold strict monoidal category in our sense.
-Also, every braided monoidal category is a two-fold monoidal category, in our sense, with both monoidal structures being the same, with all the $\iota$ arrows obtained by braiding, and with $\kappa$ being the identity arrow.
-Similarly, for every $n$, a symmetric monoidal category is $n$-fold monoidal with all $n$ monoidal structures being the same.
+The $n$-fold monoidal categories defined in \cite[Definition~1.7]{BFSV} are the $n$-fold strict monoidal categories from above in which, moreover, it is assumed that $I_1=\ldots=I_n=0$, and all the $\kappa$, $\beta$ and $\tau$ arrows are replaced by the identity $\mj_0$.
+Also, for every $n$, a symmetric monoidal category is $n$-fold monoidal with all $n$ monoidal structures being the same.

 On the other hand, it is not true that every $n$-fold strict monoidal category in our sense is an $n$-fold monoidal in the sense of \cite{BFSV}.
 It is not only the case that the difference would appear in arrows that involve the units.
 The arrows of the form